Appearance

-(but you changed the password from the defaults - right? 👍)
+- (but you changed the password from the defaults - right? 👍 just use the 'passwd' command if not)

 This is only for clients who have installed Call Telemetry in secure / offline environments without internet access.
-The most common method to use is the one line update command.
+The most common method to use is the online update command.

 This will cover how to update Call Telemetry where the box does not have internet access, in this example, version 0.6.8.
 The version must match what is in your docker-compose.yml file.